Sapna Babul Ka... Bidaai: Plot

-Vasundhara deceives Sadhana by agreeing to her demand, but this was just a sham.
-She sends Ranveer to the United States, while Sadhana marries Alekh and offers to marry them when he returns.
-Sadhana marries Alekh, but Ragini and Ranveer's marriage does not work out since, Ranvir fell in love with Sonia.
+At first, Vasundhara is affronted and rejects this demand right away.
+Then, Vasundhara deceives Sadhana by seemingly agreeing to her demand, but this was just a sham.
+She sends Ranveer back to the USA while Sadhana marries Alekh.
+Vasundhara offers to marry Ranveer and Ragini when the former returns.
+Sadhana marries Alekh, but Ragini and Ranveer's marriage does not work out as Ranveer falls in love with Sonia.
 Sonia, on the other hand, is revealed to be a gold digger who is just interested in Ranveer's money.
-Ranveer is devastated by this news and begins to suffer from depression.
-In a strange twist of destiny, Ragini is the one who saves him when she rings his number by accident and tells him to move on with his life in wonderful words.
-Ranveer is completely charmed by her comments, and the two gradually begin conversing on the phone on a regular basis, oblivious of each other's identities.

-They went by the names Anmol and Anamika.
-Sadhana eventually figures it out, but she doesn't reveal them and instead trusts God to decide the fate of their friendship.
-She, on the other hand, tells Alekh about the secret.
+Ranveer is devastated by this news and begins to stat depressed.
+In a strange twist of destiny, Ragini is the one who saves him when she dials his number by accident and tells him to move on with his life in wonderful words.
+Ranveer is completely charmed by her perspective, and the two gradually begin conversing on the phone on a regular basis, oblivious of each other's identities.
+They go by the names, Anmol, and Anamika.
+Sadhana eventually figures it out, but she does not reveal them and instead trusts God to decide the fate of their phone friendship.
+She, however, lets Alekh in on the secret.

-Ranveer and Ragini develop feelings for each other and resolve to meet.
-However, when they met, they were both taken aback, and due to Vasundhara's interference (who refused to accept Ragini as her daughter-in-law due to her dark complexion), Ranveer believes Ragini was aware of his true identity all along, but chose to deceive him in order to marry into a wealthy family.
-Meanwhile, Ragini is taken aback when she learns that Ranveer is Anmol, and she is distraught when he appears to reject her.
-Sadhana knew about their true identities all along, and both Ranveer and Ragini hate her for keeping it hidden from them.
+Ranveer and Ragini slowly develop feelings for each other and resolve to meet.
+However, when they meet, they are both taken aback, and due to Vasundhara's interference (who always refused to accept Ragini as her daughter-in-law owing to her dark complexion), Ranveer believes Ragini was aware of his true identity all along, but chose to deceive him in order to marry into a wealthy family.
+Meanwhile, Ragini is taken aback when she learns that Ranveer is Anmol, and she is distraught when he seemingly appears to reject her.
+Sadhana knew about their true identities all along, and both, Ranveer, and Ragini, are disappointed in her for keeping it hidden from them.